Marie Wilcox: Wukchumni language

 Wilcox's grandmother spoke Wukchumni; after her death, Wilcox began working on a dictionary of the language as a tribute, with computer and other assistance from Nicholas Luna, an Apache.
 She included sound recordings of each word in the dictionary, and after the appearance in 2014 of a documentary on her work in the New York Times op-ed section, her family and other members of their tribe became interested in reviving the language.
-She and her daughter taught it; at her death Wilcox was teaching classes at the Owens Valley Career Development Center, which are to continue.
-The dictionary was copyrighted in 2019, but is unpublished.
+She and her daughter taught it; at the time of her death, Wilcox was teaching classes at the Owens Valley Career Development Center, which are to continue.
+The dictionary remains unpublished.
 As of 2014, it was estimated that the Wukchumni tribe had fewer than 200 members.
 In the early 2010s, when a relative died, Wilcox became the last remaining fluent speaker; at her death, there were at least three, including one of her daughters.